KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

         Then we have a new file in the destination
         And the new file is the same as the original file

 Then those are matched to the steps that validate the specification.
 The sentences are parried with a matching test.
+This would be the `copyitem.Steps.ps1` file.

     Given 'we have a source file' {
         mkdir source -ErrorAction SilentlyContinue